dev-bittu/lotus-grammar/grammar/basic_syntax/variable_multiple.md

 ---

-These features make *b2* efficient for handling multiple values in a clear and concise way.
+These features make *lotus* efficient for handling multiple values in a clear and concise way.